embedded-office/canopen-stack/docs/_api_interface/co-if-read.md

   nav: docs
 ---

-This function waits for a CAN frame on the interface without timeout.
+This function waits for the next CAN frame on the interface without a timeout.

 <!--more-->

-### Description
+## Description

 If a CAN frame is received, the given receive frame buffer will be filled with the received data.
-The read function is rarely used from within the application, because the CANopen will receive all messages by default and allows to work on all non-CANopen messages with a callback function.
+The read function is rarely used from within the application because the CANopen will receive all messages by default and allows to work on all non-CANopen messages with a callback function.

-*For evaluation, demonstration, or testing purpose this CAN read function may poll for a new CAN frame.
+*For evaluation, demonstration, or testing purposes this CAN read function may poll for a new CAN frame.
 In this special case, the additional return value with no received CAN frame is possible.
-Don't use the polling mode in production; you should use interrupt driven CAN communication.
+Don't use the polling mode in production; you should use interrupt-driven CAN communication.
 The CAN polling is not suitable for CANopen.*

-#### Prototype
+### Prototype

 ```c
 int16_t COIfCanRead(CO_IF *cif, CO_IF_FRM *frm);